TOS 1.25: This Side of Paradise

 Trek Stars: Jill Ireland, who plays Leila, was a successful English actress in the sixties and seventies.
 She was married to David McCallum when this was filmed, and Charles Bronson later in life.
 She died from cancer, aged only 54.

-Trivia: The plant props were originally used in ‘Specimen: Unknown,’ a 1964 episode of The Outer Limits, in which they represented a much more dangerous life form.
+Trivia: The plant props are said to have been originally used in ‘Specimen: Unknown,’ a 1964 episode of The Outer Limits, in which they represented a much more dangerous life form.
+There's not much to back this up, though, and while they're similar, they must have been heavily modified.

 Verdict: Hmm.
 This is a pretty boring episode for the most part, although the scenes where Kirk stands alone on the desolate bridge are effective.
 No amount of dramatic music can liven this up.
 Thankfully, Nimoy gives an excellent performance which saves this episode from the doldrums.
 It’s hard to see what right Starfleet has in removing the colonists; they do seem happy after all, and no one is hurt.